GuenterQuast/PhyPiDAQ/README.md

 - ``examples\NoiseMeter.daq``
     measure noise with a microphone connected to PicoScope USB oscilloscope;
      displays the *rms* of 200 samples taken over a time periods of 20 ms.
-    Can also be used with geophone SM-24.
+    Can also be used with geophone SM-24
+- `examples/RGBsensor.daq`
+    RGB color sensor
 - `examples/ToyData.daq`
     generation and display of simulated data